kentaroy47/easy-anomaly-detection-with-keras/README.md

 by training an autoencoder, DNNs do well learning and generating data. (the training data is toy data and is very easy!)

 BTW.
-We trained this model by
+We trained this model by:

 ```
 python anomaly_withFC.py --epoch 100
 ```

+## anomaly detection
 ![results](https://github.com/kentaroy47/anomaly-detection-with-keras/blob/master/figs/FC_waveforms.png)

 Let's see the how the model behaves with normal and anomaly data.